lui-kelekolio/FollowMyLead-Re-designed-/README.md

 * I want to register for the App
 * I want to be able to sign in to the App with my login and password
 * I want to be able to review, edit and delete my profile upon registration and for future purposes(eg update photo or contact details)
-* I want to be able to view dogs in my area that I can potentially take for a walk
+* I want to be able to view a list of dogs I can potentially take for a walk
-* I want to be selective in my preference of dog with filters, eg size, energy levels (not a grandma to a doberman)
 * I want to be able to view puppy details and previous feedback on the puppy's profile page
 * I want to be able to notify the owner that I am interested in their pet by click of a button.
 * I want to be informed if I am accepted or declined from walking an owners dog

+### Stretch Walker:

 * I want to be able to leave feedback on the pup on the puppy profile page

-### Stretch Walker:

 * I want to be able to leave feedback on the pup after the walk has finished via a link.
 * I want to be contactable via IM within the App
 * I want to be abe to use geolocational tech to find walkers in my area at any given time.